chaukhoa97/portfolio-v2/docs/Libraries/react-hook-form.md

     handleSubmit,
     formState: { errors },
     watch,
+    getValues,
     control,
   } = useForm<FormData>()

-  console.log(watch('acceptTerms')) // watch input value by passing the name of it
+  console.log(watch('acceptTerms')) // subscribe to an input value, omit the argument to watch all inputs console.log(getValues()) // similar to `watch` but NOT subscribe to input changes or trigger re-renders

   const onSubmit: SubmitHandler<FormData> = (data) => console.log(data)